Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Jinxes
 The following is a list of Jinxes.

 **Fire Play.** As a Sleight, you light or snuff out a small flame within range, such as that of a candle or a gaslamp.
 Alternatively, you can produce a flame in one or both hands.
-While you hold a flame, Brawn attacks you make with it deal an additional 1d4 Fire damage.
+While you hold a flame, unarmed Brawn attacks you make with it deal an additional 1d4 Fire damage.

-**Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by 2 to a maximum of 12.
+**Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by 4 to a maximum of 12.

 **Minor Telekinesis.** As a Sleight, you manipulate a small object.
 You can utilize it, topple it over, or move it to a place within range (possibly to your or another creature's hand).
 The object moves too slowly to deal damage.
-Alternatively, as an action if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
+Alternatively, as an Action if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
 The Competence die you roll is based on your Willpower Value.

 **Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).